sabishii-bit/hack-interview/README.md

 ## Overview

 Hack Interview application is a tool designed to assist in job interviews using the power of Generative AI.
 Combining voice recognition and text generation technologies, this application transcribes interview questions and generates responses in real-time, empowering users to handle interviews with confidence and ease.
+This application is a fork of the [hack-interview](https://github.com/ivnvxd/hack-interview) tool made by [ivnvxd](https://github.com/ivnvxd), made with an updated user interface that displays Markdown and brings new functionality for more versatility in real-world settings.

 ## ⚠️ Disclaimer ⚠️